FeverLab logo Click to read about the image

 Features: Restraint: no. Body temperature measured: abdominal or brain (depending on the probe).
 Thermoeffectors measured: none (except for general activity, which some view as a thermoeffector in small rodents).
 Stress-free drug administration: yes.
 Neutral ambient temperature: ~27°C, rat; ~34°C, mouse.

-Image: Schematic of the setup (see a larger image at the journal's site).
+Image: Schematic of the setup.
 The roentgenogram is of a mouse implanted with a jugular catheter and an intraperitoneal telemetry probe (currently, we use smaller probes) and injected with a contrasting solution through the catheter.

 Figure from: Rudaya AY et al. Am J Physiol 289: R1244, 2005; by permission.